adahyto/TSPatterns/README.md

 Description:

 ADAPTER:
-- subject and observer interfaces - in this case we are creating WeatherStation subject and water tank fill observers - to detect preassure level and other one to initialize tank refilling, each of them are notifying the Subject.

 DECORATOR:
 - by creating abstract Car class component, we are able to add concrete model car components with personalize methods.